-Guarantee Credit is calculated by comparing your income with a set figure (the 'Appropriate Minimum Guarantee').
+Guarantee Credit is calculated by comparing your income with a set figure called the 'Appropriate Minimum Guarantee'.
 If your income is less than this amount, you're paid the balance as Guarantee Credit.

-The Appropriate Minimum Guarantee is a standard rate of £218.15 a week if you're a single person and £332.95 a week for a couple.
+The Appropriate Minimum Guarantee is a standard rate of £227.10 a week if you're a single person and £346.60 a week for a couple.

-You may receive additions to this standard rate:
+You may qualify for extra amounts on top of this standard rate:

-Severe disability - single person: £81.50

-Severe disability - couple (one qualifies): £81.50

-Severe disability - couple (both qualify): £163.00
+- Severe disability single person: £82.90 - Severe disability couple (one qualifies): £82.90 - Severe disability couple (both qualify): £165.80 - Carer: £46.40

-Carer: £45.60

-If your weekly income is less than this, Guarantee Credit will top it up to this amount.
-Since February 2019, you may also be given an additional amount if you're responsible for children, unless you already get Child Tax Credit for those children.
+You may also qualify for an extra amount if you're responsible for children.